Esty-8/sell-cycle/README.md

  - Quick Navigation: It includes the SellCycle logo and a link to the homepage for fast navigation.
  - User Authentication: For users who are not logged in, options to register or log in are clearly displayed.
 Once logged in, the navigation bar updates to show the
    Catalogue as well as add products along with a personalized greeting that includes the user’s name and a profile icon.
  - Responsive Design: The navigation bar is optimized for responsiveness, adapting seamlessly to various screen sizes.
 On mobile devices, it transforms into a compact 'hamburger' menu, allowing effortless navigation without cluttering the interface.
-  Desktop

 ### Navigation Bar Views